 Originally from the Midwest (Minneapolis and Chicago), I’ve lived in the Puget Sound area since 1989.

 I have a Master’s Degree in Coaching and Consulting from Bastyr University, and a Bachelor’s degree from Oberlin College.
 I bring a global perspective to my work from experience living in Nepal in college and Europe as a child.
-I live on the south end of beautiful Whidbey Island with my wife and multiple amazing creatures, wonder dogs Emma and Kona and super kitty Jack.
+I live in West Seattle with my partner, giant cat Jack, and two dogs, a Rough-Coated Collie named Colt and a Border Terrier named Fernie.

 Read what my coaching clients say about me here.